Quote attributed to Benjamin Franklin

 The first reaction most people after looking at the 9 steps is “That is a lot of work”.
 The reaction is valid.
 But, you should expect to make that kind of investment for important decisions and topics.
 As the saying goes, “that is why it is called work and not vacation”.

 My hope is the above discussion stimulates you to think about the value of real writing.
 I am honestly not technology adverse, but the pendulum may have swung too far and it is time to bring it back to center.
 I think it is a question of using the right communication tool for the right purpose.
-Text messages and emails are good for somethings and bad for others.
+Text messages and emails are good for somethings and bad for others but we always suggest to find a business sms service provider whenever you choose to go with text messages.
 Your challenge is to find the appropriate balance for what you are trying to achieve.

 If you have any thoughts or questions on the subject, please leave a written comment.
 My commitment to you is that I will respond in a timely manner.